Free books are the best gift ever.

 My heart sank because it was something I didn’t want to hear.
 I brought 300 books that day because I fully anticipated giving away most of them.
 At my last event, we were running low after 2 hours.
 At this event, we were there for 6 hours and only gave away 83 books.
-Don’t get me wrong, that’s still a lot of books and many of the people who took the books were parents of small children (6 and under).
+Don’t get me wrong, that’s still a lot of books.
+Many of the people who took the books were parents of small children (6 and under).

-I asked everyone who walked past my booth if they wanted a free book and most of them politely declined.
-A lot of older people said they already had too many books at home, and even when I offered to take some off their hands they still declined.
+I asked everyone who walked past my booth if they wanted a free book, and most of them politely declined.
+A lot of older people said they already had too many books at home, and even when I offered to take some off their hands, they still declined.
 I’m sorry, but you can never have too many books.
 Before I had proper storage, I had piles of books all over my house.
 I never once felt that I had too many books.
 What surprised me the most were the teenagers who flat out ignored me and kept walking when I asked if they wanted a free book.
 I was always taught to politely say “no, thank you” if I didn’t want something.

-One woman asked me the same question, and when I told her why, she said: “Well why don’t you just donate all these books to the women’s shelter?”
-To which I responded that I was attempting to bring the library to the community for all the people who couldn’t go to the library for whatever reason.
-I know you can’t make everyone happy but I just couldn’t understand how someone can take something so positive and make it negative.
+One woman asked me the same question, and when I told her why, she said: “Well, why don’t you just donate all these books to the women’s shelter?”
+I responded that I was attempting to bring the library to the community for all the people who couldn’t go to the library for whatever reason.
+I know you can’t make everyone happy, but I couldn’t understand how someone can take something so positive and make it negative.

-I understand where this lady is coming from.
+I understand her perspective.
 With the way the world is now, no one ever does things just be nice.
 They always have an ulterior motive.
-What that woman doesn’t realize is, not everyone does things for personal gain.
-In fact, I have nothing to gain from this.
-My great grandmother Mary Lou taught me the importance of kindness and giving and she would give a stranger the shirt off her back even if it’s all she had.
+This woman doesn’t realize that not everyone does things for personal gain.
+I have nothing to gain from this.
+My great grandmother Mary Lou taught me the importance of kindness and giving.
+She would give a stranger the shirt off her back even if it’s all she had.